 Your body doesn’t produce BCAAs by itself, so you need to get them from your diet.
 The main sources of BCAAs are the high-protein foods that are typically part of a healthy fitness diet anyway (chicken, lean beef, eggs, legumes, protein powder, etc.).

 Because BCAAs are effective in stimulating protein synthesis in muscles and preventing muscle breakdown, they are used to treat a number of medical conditions related to protein deficiency or muscle and brain failure.
-They are also given to people who are confined to their bed for extended periods of time to prevent muscle wasting.
+They are also given to people who are confined to their beds for extended periods of time to prevent muscle wasting.

 Athletes typically use BCAA supplements to increase muscle growth or to maintain muscle mass when dieting to lose weight.